 About the Author: Ben Steele

 Ben spent his childhood in London, and has until recently been living in Brighton on the south coast of England.
 He and his family relocated to the small town of Kristiansund in Norway in August 2017.
-He is currently working as a freelance writer and social media manager, while planning further adventures around Scandinavia and the world.
+He is currently working as a freelance writer and social media manager.

 You can read more articles by Ben right here in the near future, or on his blog.